 A trustee must act impartially toward the beneficiaries and not unfairly favour one above another.
 However, this rule does not require a trustee to treat all beneficiaries equally.
-To do so would be to severely limit a trustee's discretion to choose which beneficiaries to benefit and the terms that benefit should take;
+To do so would be to severely limit a trustee's discretion to choose which beneficiaries to benefit and the terms of that benefit;

-• The duty not to make a profit from the trustee's position as trustee & the duty to act for no reward
+• The duty not to make a profit from the trustee's position as trustee and the duty to act for no reward

-These 2 duties mean that trustees are not to receive any personal gain or profit from their role as trustee.
-Where a trustee is also a beneficiary all other beneficiaries and their personal circumstances must be taken into consideration when a possible distribution of trust funds or some other benefit is to be decided.
-An example of this not occurring is where a trustee's construction business receives building construction work from the trust, but without any other tenders having been sought to ensure transparency of process and cost-effectiveness.
+These two duties mean that trustees are not to receive any personal gain or profit from their role as trustee.
+An example would be where a trustee's construction business receives building construction work from the trust, but without any other tenders having been sought to ensure transparency of process and cost-effectiveness.
+Where a trustee is also a beneficiary, all other beneficiaries and their personal circumstances must be taken into consideration prior to a possible distribution of trust assets or some other benefit is to be decided.